 When We Play: Balancing adventure and leisure

 Our tours come with fully customizable adventure packages that provide a variety of activities suited for small groups and multigenerational travelers.
 Prior to the trip, guests are able to pre-select the activities they wish to experience, and at what level of intensity.
 This could translate to a white water rafting trip instead of a scenic float, all on the same river.
 If a scenic drive through Canyonlands National Park doesn’t appeal to you, opt for an exhilarating off-road sunset jeep tour of the sandstone landscape.
 There are ample ways to explore the parks, whether that’s hiking along a canyon, rafting down white waters or horseback riding through a valley.
-Experience Park Tours is here to create optimal experiences for each of our travelers, providing opportunity for every activity level and preference.
+Experience Park Tours is here to create optimal experiences for each of our travelers, providing an opportunity for every activity level and preference.
 Where there is a beautiful panoramic lookout of a dazzling sandstone arch in Arches National Park, there is a hiking trail leading to its base.
 Fish from the banks of the Yellowstone River solo, or take a guided trip with a fly fishing expert.
 With our scheduled adventures and excursions, we offer equally satisfying alternatives so that our guests may explore the park at their desired pace.
 And if a particular activity doesn’t suit your preferences?
 No worries!
 The driver will be with the Limo Liner at all times for guests to stay back and relax.
-Enjoy a hot or cold towel infused with lavender and eucalyptus essential oils, or sip a refreshing cocktail paired with a platter of seasonal fruit of the region served by your Private Chef.
-Either way you go, you will be well taken care of.
+Enjoy a hot or cold towel infused with lavender and eucalyptus essential oils, or sip a refreshing cocktail paired with a platter of the seasonal fruit of the region served by your Private Chef.
+Either way, you go, you will be well taken care of.

 How We Experience

-The tourism industry first began as a home-away-from-home experience, but has since been commercialized to accommodate mass group travel.
-Through this the industry standard has been set to provide a baseline measurement of quality, altering a travelers expectations of what a week on a motor coach might look like.
+The tourism industry first began as a home-away-from-home experience but has since been commercialized to accommodate mass group travel.
+Through this the industry standard has been set to provide a baseline measurement of quality, altering a traveler’s expectations of what a week on a motor coach might look like.
 At Experience Park Tours, we don’t tell you how to vacation.
 Our job is to provide our travelers with the tools to experience our National Parks in the most extravagant or simplest of ways.
 When it comes to guides, drivers, chefs, and regional experts, you will embark on your trip equipped with a group of specialists that make your needs a priority within their field: